lifecycles1/Vehicle-Rental-System/readme.md

-# Hello, the approach I took follows the 5 SOLID principles
+# Hello, the approach I took follows the 5 SOLID principles and ensures a good, scalable starting point to apply design patterns in case of a larger project

 - All classes follow the Single Responsibility Principle.
 - "Vehicle" can be extended by adding new vehicle types without modifying existing code, adhering to Open/Closed Principle.